Bosh1707/The-Bench-Prophet/README.md

-# The-Bench-Prophet
+# The Bench Prophet
-A web app for nba game predictions using ML and real-time data
+A game prediction web app using ML, Flask, and React.